Playa Negra, Costa Rica

 Watching the surf at Playa Negra

 The surf of Playa Negra is very consistent year-round and it attracts the pros among the surfers.
 Most people come to surf during high tide as low tide exposes rocks under the water.
-At low tide only dare devil lunatics ride the fast, perfect tubes.
+At low tide only dare devil lunatics surf the fast, perfect tubes.

 1 km inland is the small village of Pargos, a cluttering of houses, restaurants and lodgings.
 Accommodations range from low-key surfer cabins to sophisticated boutique hotels with gourmet dining.
 The atmosphere in the small village feels peaceful and laid back, and maybe it's the great surf of Playa Negra which puts this happy grin on the faces of most people you meet there.